November 18, 2020

 The service is the industry’s first to give a CSP and its business customer direct control over native mobile communications, addressing the many usability and security issues of over-the-top apps and communications.
 This is why the service was awarded the “Unified Communications Solution Provider of the Year” award last week in the fourth annual Mobile Breakthrough Awards program.

-Mobile-X is the centerpiece of a wide range of use cases, including Mobile Unified Communications, work-from-home, remote worker, teleworker, telecommuting, connected worker and business continuity programs.
+Mobile-X is the centerpiece of a wide range of use cases, including Mobile Unified Communications, mobile workforce communications, and programs for remote working, work from home, telecommuting and business continuity.

 Fill out the form or shoot us an email to discuss how Mobile-X can support your organization with better and more secure mobile communications.